 Varenna on Lake Como is possibly no secret, however in our view it is certainly one of the prettiest places to stay on the lake.
 A colourful harbour town, we found Varenna to be blissfully quiet, despite its location and proximity to the bustling Bellagio.
 We spent part of our honeymoon here some years ago and it was idyllic.
 With a beautiful waterfront promenade, stunning villas and gardens, and boutique hotels with incredible views over the lake and across to the mountains, this is quintessential Lake Como and the perfect base from which to visit the area for a few days.
 It’s also the place where Damian enjoyed his first Caffe Corretto after a long lunch by the lake, on a very cool Spring afternoon.
 Happy memories.

-Des Martin, Piemonte
+Des Martin, Piedmont

-Totally away from it all in the Alps of Piemonte is Des Martin, an agriturismo and very boutique Castlemagno cheese producer.
+Totally away from it all in the Alps of Piedmont is Des Martin, an agriturismo and very boutique Castlemagno cheese producer.
 This is a fascinating story of a group of friends giving life back to an isolated village of abandoned homes in one of the most difficult places to reach in the Alps.
 After 10 years and an incredible amount of work, hats off to the team at Des Martin who have created an idyllic place to get away from it all in this mountain range bordering France.
 Incredible scenery, divine artisan cheeses, the passion of Elisa and her team, beautiful B&B rooms, and a terrace to enjoy lunch or time out with your book, post ride or hike, this is one special place.
 However, to get there is not for the feint hearted as you need to either drive up a tiny, cliff hanging road or walk 45mins uphill…the latter was certainly Nancy’s preferred choice.

 Asolo, Veneto